brpc/media-server/README.md

 When set to true, multiple streams connected to the same server will reuse the same rtmp connection in publish.

 * -timeout_ms
-Timeout period for creating a stream when media-server is in proxy mode, default 1000ms.
+Timeout period for creating a stream when media-server runs in proxy mode.
+The default value is 1000ms.

 * -server_idle_timeout
 Connections without data transmission for so many seconds will be closed.
 The default value is -1(turned off).

 * -cdn_merge_to
-When this option is set, the server will start two ports, one for external service request and the other for the aggregating request, usually the aggregating server will be found using Consistent hashing, which is used widely in cache service.
+When this option is set, media-server starts two ports, one for external service request and the other for the aggregating request.
+Usually the aggregating server will be found using consistent hashing, which is used widely in cache service.
 This option is often used in cdn nodes.

 * -cdn_merge_lb
 The load balancing algorithm.
 Read the explanation written below -proxy_lb.

 * -flagfile
-All options of media-server use gflags, which is specified by default in the command line.
-Gflags can also be written to file during online deployment and specified by -flagfile.
+media-server uses gflags options, which is specified by default in the command line and can also in file format during online deployment by using -flagfile.

 ## Examples